Jon Nicholson, Chair

-Alexandra was appointed Chief Risk Officer in August 2014.
-As Westpac Group's Chief Risk Officer, Alexandra is responsible for risk management activities across the enterprise across all risk classes and Westpac's strategic risk objectives.
+Alexandra is an experienced executive with 35 years in financial services.
+She was Westpac Group’s Chief Risk Officer from 2014 to 2018, and was responsible for risk management activities across the enterprise across all risk classes and Westpac’s strategic risk objectives.

-Since joining Westpac in 1996, Alexandra has held a number of senior positions including Group General Manager, Group Strategy, M&A and Major Projects, Group Executive of Group Strategy, Head of Westpac Institutional Bank Strategy, and most recently, Group General Manager of Global Transactional Services.
+Alexandra held a number of other senior positions after joining Westpac in 1996, including Group General Manager of Group Strategy, M&A and Major Projects, Group Executive, Group Strategy, Head of Westpac Institutional Bank Strategy, and Group General Manager of Global Transactional Services.

-Alexandra is a Fellow of the Australian Institute of Company Directors and a Board member of Asia Society Australia.
-She has an MBA in Finance and Multinational Management from the Wharton School of Business and a Master of Arts in International Studies and French from the University of Pennsylvania.
+Alexandra is co-Chair of Asia Society Australia and a trustee of the Westpac Foundation.
+She is a member of Chief Executive Women and a Fellow of the Australian Institute of Company Directors.
+Alexandra has an MBA in Finance and Multinational Management from the Wharton School of Business and a Master of Arts in International Studies and French from the University of Pennsylvania.
 She also holds a BA in English and Economics from Cornell University.

 Bernadette is Group General Manager, Westpac Retail & Premium Banking.